Mac OSX

 brew install python3

-You can test the installation by running python3 --version
+You can test the installation by running `python3 --version`.

-, a package installer for Python 3.
+This should also install `pip3`, a package installer for Python 3.
 You can verify that it is installed and working by updating it with the following command:

 pip3 install --upgrade pip setuptools wheel

-is working, we can use it to install a useful Python shell:
+This should return some normal messages - no errors.
+Now that `pip3` is working, we can use it to install a useful Python shell:

 pip3 install ipython